pkorat/ML-School-Rating-Prediction-Model/README.md

 For this project we are utilizing the data we collected during Project 3 and using the concepts of Machine Learning, we are trying to create a predition model which will help analyze the School Rating in a particular area based on the social-economical parameter

 ## Input
-We had used the following to collect our the following input sources:
+We had used the following sources to collect our input data:

 ![gs](Images/gs.png) ![census](Images/census.png) ![sandag](Images/sandag.png)